 What is your instinctive response when you want to find a product or professional service?
 You Google it, either to research your options, get contact information, or to look for reviews.
-In fact, according to a 2016 BrightLocal survey, 84 percent of people trust online reviews as much as a personal recommendation.
+In fact, according to a 2016 BrightLocal survey, 84% of people trust online reviews as much as a personal recommendation.
 So how can lawyers actively manage and influence their online reputations?

 Be Proactive: Boost Your Online Reputation By Asking for Reviews